gvwilson/thirdbit/src/fiction/iffy/index.md

 Moments later, her quiet snores filled the room.

 They limped into Halley the next day.
-Iffy packed her nature book and her clothes and tools in a duffel bag and waited on deck until Aunt Naggie appeared with a duffel of her own hitched over one shoulder.
+Iffy waited on deck until Aunt Naggie appeared with a duffel full of food and spices hitched over one shoulder.
-"No point wasting it," she said to Iffy, nodding at the pots and pans and spices in the two-wheeled grocery cart she pulled behind her.
+"No point wasting it," she said to Iffy.
 It would take at least a week to repair the damage to the *Guinevere*, so for the first time since Iffy had come on board, they would have to live elsewhere.

-Johnson Wales had already loaded his toolboxes onto the back of the little three-wheeled truck that was to take them into town.
-Four Marines stood beside it,
-their armor still showing scars from the attack.
-Honesty wasn't among them—all Wales had been able to find out for Iffy was that de was healing well, but was still being kept unconscious.
+Edson joined them a minute later, looking grim.
+"Wales is gone," he said without preamble.
+"His tools, too, all of 'em."

+"How?"
+Aunt Naggie asked incredulously.

+The Ecologist shrugged.
+"No idea.
+Nothin' else missin' that I can see.
+And the *Ginny* doesn't know anythin' about him leavin'.
+I guess he thought about that warrant an' figured he didn't like the odds."

+The Australian Navy was waiting for them in force as they reached the old ship that was Halley's breakwater.
+A pair of sailors in waterproof parkas boarded the *Guinevere* and took up positions by the pilot house as Aunt Naggie steered them in.
+That felt like an afterthought compared to the drones, zodiacs, and people who swarmed the *Bengal*.

+Iffy watched for a few moments, then turned her back on the commotion.
-Iffy had recorded half a dozen messages for der and deleted each one before sending a brief note back to Rothera to tell der First and Second that de was all right.
+She had recorded half a dozen messages for Honesty and deleted each one before sending a brief note back to Rothera to tell der First and Second that de was all right.
 She had no idea whether it would reach them, but it was all she could do.

+A little green autotruck was waiting for them when they docked.
-She climbed into the back of the truck and sat next to her foster mother.
+Iffy climbed into the back and sat between her foster mother and Edson.
 Aunt Naggie put an arm around her.
 "All set?" she asked.

 Iffy looked at the wounded ship that was the only home she knew.
 "Let's go."

-Wales thumped the side of the truck.
+Edson thumped the side of the truck.
-"Sure thing, boss!" its little core said happily.
+"Sure thing, boss!" it said happily, and lurched into motion with an Aussie drone circling overhead.
-The truck lurched forward,
-nearly dumping Iffy off her bench.
-With two Marine jogging in front and two behind they headed into town.

-Iffy tried to ignore the stares and scowls of the people they passed.
-"Those poor dears," Aunt Naggie said as a pair of children who had been kicking a bedraggled ball back and forth picked it up and disappeared into an alley.
-"They don' look like they've had a decent meal in days."
-Wales grunted but said nothing.
-Iffy snuggled closer to her foster mother and wished that the little truck would go faster.
+The streets were almost as empty as Rothera's had been after the attack.
+The few people they saw on the street were all in a hurry to be somewhere.
+Iffy looked sidelong at each of them, hoping and failing to see Jeep or someone else she knew.
+Aussie soldiers stood in pairs at major intersections wearing parkas instead of exoskeletons, heavy rifles cradled in their arms.
+Even the gulls overhead seemed subdued.

 They rounded a final corner and rolled through the gate to the governor's mansion.
-Foamed glass,
-blue and white,
-swooped and curved like waves on the ocean behind them.
-Drones no bigger than Iffy's hand circled above the building like a flock of birds from her nature book, so beautiful that you could almost forget that each one carried a single-shot laser capable of drilling a small hole through a centimeter of Navy-grade armor or a meter of concrete.
-She couldn't see any greenhouses or robotic sentries like the ones in Rothera but she didn't doubt for a moment that the two-story folly in front of her was more than capable of defending itself.
+It was much smaller than its counterpart in Rothera, and Iffy couldn't see any robot sentries, but she didn't doubt for a moment that the three-story house in front of her was more than capable of defending itself.

 The truck slowed and stopped.
-"Here ya be!" it said cheerfully, its accent a century old and half a world away.
+"Here ya go!" it said cheerfully, its accent a century old and half a world away.
 It waited while they dismounted and unloaded their gear and then backed up,